 This is usually done with a Committee report, with reflects both the

 majority and dissenting opinions.
 Committee

-To locate them in URSUS, again do a word search using the numbers.
+To locate them in URSUS, again do an Advanced search using the numbers.

 the House only,

 no bill can be brought to the floor without going first before the Rules

 parameters for the debate, i.e. so much time per side, so many amendments.